SharePoint/sp-dev-docs/docs/apis/rest/set-custom-permissions-on-a-list-by-using-the-rest-interface.md

+---
+title: Set custom permissions on a list by using the REST interface ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Set custom permissions on a list by using the REST interface
 Learn how to define custom, fine-grained permissions on a SharePoint list by using the REST interface and JavaScript.